-In this second part, we will go through the more advanced blocks.
+In the previous blog post, we went through the basics of Gutenberg.
+We learned how to use the most common blocks and how to manipulate them.
+In this second part, we will take it a step further and learn the more advanced ones.
 Once you get hold of this knowledge, you will be able to build your pages and posts without using any advanced page builders or coding skills.

 Custom HTML block

 Important note!
-As with any other block, the appearance in the admin area might be different than the actual look on the page, as it does not take into account the styles of the front-end – what visitors see – of your theme.
+As with any other block, the appearance in the admin area might be slightly different than the actual look on the page, as it does not take into account the styles of the front-end – what visitors see – of your theme.

 Spacer and separator

 You can use these blocks to split your content into sections to make it easier to read and more pleasant to the eye.
 The spacer block will let you add white space between two content blocks, whereas the separator block creates separation by using visual elements, such as lines or dots.

 Another great feature brought by Gutenberg is the Columns block.
 This block lets you easily split your content into columns to build complex layouts.
 Best of all, the columns are already responsive for mobile, so you won’t need to stress about that.

 To add a column block, choose from one of the suggested layout options first.
 Next, you can fine-tune the width of the columns to meet your exact requirements.
 Finally, you can add any blocks to each column and fill them with content.

 When you need to place a shortcode generated by a plugin or theme to your post content, this is the block you’ll want to use.
 All you need to do is to add the block first and then paste the shortcode into the field and hit update.

 We are all familiar with the good old widgets.
 As with anything else in Gutenberg, they are now available as blocks too.
 They offer the same features as before, but can now be placed anywhere in the page/post content, not just in sidebars.